debasishshanti/talk-freely/README.md

 http://blogs.msdn.com/b/translation/p/gettingstarted1.aspx

+After you get your client ID and client secret add them to lines 21 and 22 in svr.js i.e to the following lines:

+          client_id : '<your client id here>',
+          client_secret  : '<your client secret here>',

+Make sure you have Node Js installed.
+Else you can get it at: http://nodejs.org/download/

+Then open console/terminal and run the following commands:
+                    npm install
+                    node svr.js

+Now go to your browser and connect to localhost:8080 and you are good to go.

+For proper checking connect to the page from two different tabs.

 The current version has full support by Chrome for windows and partial support by Chrome for Android.
 Rest all browsers are not supported now.